 ULTIMATE Guide to Things to Do in York

 Whitby has two piers at the mouth of the River Esk; an east pier and a west pier, both of which have lighthouses.
 These piers have existed since the 1500s, first built from oak and later replaced with stone.

 Only the west lighthouse is open to the public, and only on limited days.
 When it is open, you can climb to the top for a unique view over Whitby and the coast.

-The west pier also has a lower tier which as accessible by a ladder at the end of the pier.
-You’ll often find fisherman on this part of the pier as fishing is only permitted from the lower tier.
-It also make for some interesting photographs.
+The west pier also has a lower tier which is accessible by a ladder at the end of the pier.
+You’ll often find people fishing on this part of the pier as fishing is only permitted from the lower tier.
+I also loved the feel it created for some interesting photographs.

 In 1853, the whale jaw bone arch was erected in recognition of Whitby’s whaling tradition.
 Since then, the original bones have been replaced twice.
 The current replacement was donated by Alaska in 2003 and is the bone of a Bowhead whale killed legally by native Inuit.

 The beach is also lined with colourful beach huts (or chalets) that are available to rent on a weekly or daily basis.
-Check the Scarborough Council website for more information on renting a beach hut.
+Check the Scarborough Beach Chalets website for more information on renting a beach hut.

 For the more active, you can walk all the way along the coast to Sandsend Beach and the picturesque village of Sandsend.

 9. Watch the sunrise